Graduate Program Coordinator, Advisor & Advisory Committee

 When you have formed your committee, you must fill out the advisory committee form and the graduate degree program form by the end of February of your second semester.

-The advisory committee has major responsibility for assessing your needs and in helping you develop your program and your timetable.
-At a more formal level, your committee reviews your progress and performance at the conclusion of each semester and reports to the CJPP graduate committee.
+You must meet with your advisory committee at least once per semester.
+Your committee has major responsibility for assessing your needs and in helping you develop your program and timetable.
+At a more formal level, your committee reviews your progress and performance at the conclusion of each semester and reports to the CJPP Graduate Committee.

 Changes to Advisory Committee or Plan of Study